Best Solar Companies in New Hampshire

 2007

-Sunrun has a lease program that lets you go solar without a huge upfront investment.
-There’s no initial charge for any panels or other equipment, installation or permits.
-Sunrun owns the system, and you pay a fixed monthly fee to use it.
+Sunrun’s solar lease program lets you power your home without a major upfront cost.
+There’s no charge for panels, installation or permits.
+Instead, you pay a fixed monthly fee while Sunrun owns and maintains the system.

 Seasonality might affect your energy production, particularly in colder months.
 “For the summer months, Sunrun has done beautifully.
 But with winter coming on, I didn't realize that it would be that significantly dropped as far as how many kilowatts I get per day.
 But on the whole system, I'm very happy,” Robert in Concord told us.